rwilcox/my-learnings-docs/learning_javascript_typescript.md

 A: if you have type information in jsdoc, yes it appears so

 - [TODO]: check out this statement....

+# Interacting with Javascript

+## Places you can provide the types for

+## Interacting with some JS Object (aka: you have parsed some JSON... but want to make it type safe)

+You likely need the type here before going very far.
+Couple different ways to do this:

+  1. Just cast it. `foobar as Thinger`.
+May have to pass through any type or something.
+  2. Use a user defined type guard (see Learning_Typescript_Type_Guards) and have that cast the variable to the correct type
+  3. Use something like json-schema to generate TS classes from JSON Schema, [as described in an atomicobject blog post](https://spin.atomicobject.com/2018/03/26/typescript-data-validation/)
+  4. You can use Learning_Typescript_Null_Handling_Predicate_Explaination and `if field in object` checking the various shapes of the instance in quesion... until you find the right one, which by then the compiler should have refined it enogh to know what you are talking about.

 ## See also